 2. Utilize the concierge

-3. Destination make a difference
+3. Destinations make a difference

-On our sailing, the traditional Diamond Lounge with complimentary drinks was also located in a corner of the Solarium, which was unusual.
+Plus, the traditional Diamond Lounge with complimentary drinks was also located in a corner of the Solarium, which was unusual.
 As Diamond Plus members, we had access to special dining and an exclusive solarium.

-If you wait to do everything onboard when you have a sea day, then be prepared to find plenty of other cruisers with the same idea.
+If you wait to do everything onboard when you have a sea day, be prepared to find plenty of other cruisers with the same idea.

-You’ll also find shorter lines if you can fit in your activities on a port-day, sometimes before or after departure.
+You’ll also find shorter lines if you can fit in your activities on a port day, sometimes before or after departure.
 Check the cruise compass to see if you can find an off-time to enjoy the onboard amenities.

-5. Onboard packages Work at CocoCay
+5. Onboard packages work at Perfect Day at CocoCay

 In addition, Internet packages are also active while you’re docked in CocoCay.
 This is a great benefit that you won’t find in other ports while sailing.